Optimizing dev server startup times for large monorepos

 package.jsonexportsvsmainfield mismatches in internal packages to identify legacy resolution paths. - Map

-server.fs.strictto bypass symlink guardrails and confirm path resolution bottlenecks.
+server.fs.strict: falseto bypass symlink guardrails and confirm path resolution bottlenecks.

 Exact Configuration & CLI Remediation

-Configuration Patch (vite.config.ts)
+Configuration patch (vite.config.ts)

 import { defineConfig } from 'vite';